pypa/packaging.python.org/source/specifications/distribution-formats.rst

 Source Distribution Format
 ==========================

-Given :pep:`517`, a new style of source tree format is defeined based in ``pyproject.toml`` which is defined in :pep:`518`.
+Given :pep:`517`, a new style of source tree format is defined based in ``pyproject.toml`` which is defined in :pep:`518`.

 But the legacy source distribution format still exists and